What is the SQE?

 Learn more: Character and suitability

-The SRA’s transitional arrangements are designed to give as much choice as possible to candidates who, at 1 September 2021, are already on their way to becoming a solicitor.
+The SRA’s transitional arrangements are designed to give as much choice as possible to candidates who, at 1 September 2021, were already on their way to becoming a solicitor.

 This means that if you’re studying or training you can continue to qualify through the existing routes or choose to sit SQE.